Kira-Legacy/CV/README.md

 # CV
-Developing my Curriculum Vitae in a website page using HTML, CSS and JavaScript.
+Developing my Curriculum Vitae as a website using HTML, CSS and JavaScript.
+After developing the website, hosting it to the Internet.